nima-karkhaneh/portfolio/todo-list-application/README.md

 3. **The Complete Full-Stack Web Development Bootcamp** by *Dr. Angela Yu* (The App Brewery) – This Udemy course helped me build a solid foundation in React.
 However, it focused on frontend-only projects and server-rendered apps using EJS.
 Integrating React with a custom backend and PostgreSQL database was a challenge I pursued independently beyond the scope of the course.

-This project reflects my initiative to go beyond tutorials by implementing secure authentication and building a fully functioning full-stack application from the ground up.